echeran/smile-of-murugan/webbook/chapter20.md

 the most gifted of all 'new poets', the one who “has everything in him to become not only a great modern poet but a people's poet as well".
-When reading his poems, one can feel how very carefully he writes--the detachment and impersonality of some of his poems remind the reader of the great achievements of classical Tamil poetry of the *'Caṅkam'* age.
+When reading his poems, one can feel how very carefully he writes—the detachment and impersonality of some of his poems remind the reader of the great achievements of classical Tamil poetry of the *'Caṅkam'* age.
 Here is how he sees the Moon, a constant companion of poets in India.